sebimo/LegalSum/README.md

 ## Paper
-This is the code used for PAPER.
+This is the code used for the [Summarization of German Court Rulings](https://aclanthology.org/2021.nllp-1.19.pdf) paper.

-LINK TO PAPER
+The dataset will be made available shortly.

 # LegalSum
 Codebase for the summarization of German court rulings.
 This includes: